RGB123/Climate-Search-Engine/Readme.txt

 # (equi-world-map.jpg), draws the locations of the search results, saves the
 # output as a PNG file, and displays it on the screen.
 Control is reverted back
 # to the main script after this.
 #
+# CUSTOM DATA FILES
+# -----------------
+#
+# Although a CSV data file is provided (climatedataworld-stats.csv), you may
+# choose to provide your own custom data source.
+This can be accomplished as
+# long as you keep the following in mind:
+#
+# 1. Only CSV files are compatible.
+#
+# 2. To get the Climate Search Engine to use your data file, run it from
+#    the command line, and pass in the CSV file name as an argument.
+#
+# 3. The CSV file must include a header line with the following categories,
+#    and data entries must adhere to the metric/SI units provided:
+#    a.
+Name
+#    b.
+Population (k)
+#    c.
+Elevation (m)
+#    d.
+Average Annual Temperature (C)
+#    e.
+Highest Average Monthly High Temperature (C)
+#    f.
+Lowest Average Monthly Low Temperature (C)
+#    g.
+Average Annual Rainfall (cm)
+#    h.
+Average Annual Snowfall (cm)
+#    i.
+Average Annual Relative Humidity (%)
+#    j.
+Average Annual Windspeed (kmh)
+#    k.
+Continent/Region
+#    l.
+Latitude (+/-)
+#    m.
+Longitude (+/-)
+#
 # SOURCES & DEPENDENCIES
 # ----------------------